Jake Cannavale

-Jacob Lumet Cannavale (born May 1, 1995) is an American actor and musician.
+Jake Cannavale (born May 1, 1995) is an American actor and musician.

+Biography

 He appeared on Broadway in 2015 in the comedy Fish in the Dark by Larry David.
 He has also appeared on television's Nurse Jackie and The Mandalorian.
-He is the son of actor Bobby Cannavale and screenwriter Jenny Lumet, a grandson of film director Sidney Lumet, and a great-grandson of singer/actress Lena Horne.
+He is the son of actor Bobby Cannavale and screenwriter Jenny Lumet, a grandson of film director Sidney Lumet and great-grandson of singer/actress Lena Horne.